 Unless categorised as a permitted development, exploration works would typically also require a planning permission, which will need to be obtained from a local MPA.
-In some cases, an exploration licence will be issued which is conditional on the licensee obtaining such planning permission.
+In some cases, an exploration licence will be issued on the condition of the licensee obtaining such planning permission.
 Obtaining planning permission will likely require the applicant to undertake an environmental impact assessment.